ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-ie.md

 ![Terraform state schema](images/schema.png){.thumbnail}

-You can for example store your Terraform state on an OVHcloud Object Storage container.
+You can for example store your Terraform state on an OVHcloud Standard (Swift) Object Storage container.

 In order to do that you need to configure a `backend` in your Terraform HCL configuration files.